 Episodes tend to last more than ten days and as long as a few weeks.
 The blisters eventually dry up, crust and heal the same way cold sores do.
 Redness and lingering pain can last well beyond the healing phase.
 This is known as post-herpetic neuralgia, and most often occurs with immunosuppressed individuals and the elderly.

 Unlike other strains of herpes, shingles tends to develop mostly on the trunk and buttocks, but it can occur and spread anywhere on the body.
 It is most dangerous if it occurs on or around the eyes, since the virus can cause permanent eye damage.

 It is commonly believed that a weakness in the body's immune system is the reason the virus starts to come out of its resting phase in the nerve endings and migrate to the surface of the skin.
 People who have compromised immune systems or disease are more likely to have more painful and prolonged outbreaks.

 The diagnosis of herpes zoster is often made by the appearance and symptoms of the disease.
 When it is necessary, your doctor can sample some to the cells from a blister and examine them under a microscope to confirm the diagnosis.

 Yes.
-Once a person has had the chicken pox anyone can develop herpes zoster.
-The good news is that shingles are less contagious than the chicken pox.
+Once a person has had chickenpox, anyone can develop herpes zoster.
+The good news is that shingles are less contagious than chickenpox

 Herpes zoster is treated with the same anti-viral drugs as are usually prescribed for herpes Type 1 and herpes Type 2, acyclovir and famcyclovir.
 Pain relievers and corticosteroids are sometimes also used to reduce swelling and pain.